dqops/dqo/docs/index.md

     <br/>
     <span class="center-content" style="font-size: 1.2rem;font-weight: 500">
-    An open-source data quality platform for the whole data platform lifecycle
+    A data quality platform for the whole data platform lifecycle
     <br/>
     from **profiling** new data sources to automating **data quality monitoring**
     </span>